engineyard/ey-docker-recipes/README.md

 end
 ```

-When the my-redis container is deleted in the future, the redis data would remain on /data/redis on the instance.
+When the `my-redis` container is deleted in the future, the redis data would remain on /data/redis on the instance.
 Engine Yard Cloud takes AWS snapshots of /data on the instance.
 These snapshots serve as the backups of your redis data.
 You're also free to back up /data/redis to an external location.

-When you create the my-redis container again, either on the same instance or a new instance, redis would have your previous data.
+When you create the `my-redis` container again, either on the same instance or a new instance, redis would have your previous data.

 ## Organizing your recipes

-This repository has 4 recipes that are required to use docker.
-You only need to edit `docker_custom`.
+This repository has 5 recipes that are required to use docker.
+You only need to edit `docker_custom` and `ey-custom`.

 ### docker